ryan-mooore/topomc/README.md

 5. Run the scripts (as a module, using the `-m` flag), which will output the raw `.tif` files in the generated `data` folder
 6. The interactive map of the minecraft world will open in your web browser

 > Note: Currently the script only supports version 1.17 and below.
-Additionally, precomputed heightmaps sometimes are missing more than 256 blocks from world origin (0, 0).
-This causes the script to crash.
-This is a known issue and will be fixed in the future.
+Additionally, the script can only work if all the bounded chunks have been loaded in game previously.
+This means you may have to open the world in game and walk around in order to the chunks you want to map.

 ### Synopsis